josemzr/netshoot-ova/README.md

 # Netshoot-OVA
 This is a template to have the great Netshoot project by Nicolaka (https://github.com/nicolaka/netshoot) in an OVA format.
-It is very useful for those situations when you require a light and fast to deploy VM to troubleshoot a network environment, but don't want to install a full VM.
+It is very useful for those situations when you require a light and fast to deploy VM to troubleshoot a faulty network or VM environment, but don't want to install a full VM.
 Currently, the OVA is under 600MB.

 The OVA is based around Alpine Linux 3.12 and can be built using [Packer](https://www.packer.io).